380th Air Refueling Squadron: Strategic Air Command refueling operations

 The 380th Air Refueling Squadron was first activated in the summer of 1954 at Lincoln Air Force Base, Nebraska.
 It moved to Plattsburgh Air Force Base, New York in 1956 with Boeing KC-97 Stratofreighters providing air refueling to SAC B-47s and other USAF aircraft as directed.
 It converted to jet-powered Boeing KC-135 Stratotankers in 1964.
 In 1985 the two squadrons were consolidated.
-The squadron deployed aircraft and personnel to forward SAC provisional units in Western Pacific during the Vietnam War.
+The squadron deployed aircraft and personnel to forward SAC units in the Western Pacific during the Vietnam War.

-During the summer of 1988, aircrew from both the 380 AREFS and 310 AREFS of the 380th Bomb Wing deployed for the first time since World War II to Hunter Army Airfield, GA.
-For this deployment over 300 men and women deployed to their forward operating base in support of "Mighty Warrior 1988", a SAC wide exercise held to prepare and demonstrate the various SAC wings ability to carry out their respective missions under austere conditions.
+During the summer of 1988, aircrew from both the 380th and the 310th Air Refueling Squadrons of the 380th Bombardment Wing deployed for the first time since World War II to Hunter Army Airfield, Georgia.
+For this deployment over 300 men and women deployed to their forward operating base in support of Mighty Warrior 1988, a SAC wide exercise held to prepare and demonstrate the various SAC wings' ability to carry out their respective missions under austere conditions.

-The unit deployed aircraft and personnel to 1703d Air Refueling Wing, Provisional at King Khalid International Airport, Riyadh, Saudi Arabia between September 1990 and March 1991 during Operation Desert Shield and Operation Desert Storm.
-The squadron remained on duty until shutdown of Plattsburgh and inactivation of parent 380th Bombardment Wing in 1994.
+The unit deployed aircraft and personnel to the 1703d Air Refueling Wing, Provisional at King Khalid International Airport, Riyadh, Saudi Arabia between September 1990 and March 1991 during Operation Desert Shield and Operation Desert Storm.
+The squadron remained on duty until shutdown of Plattsburgh and inactivation of its parent 380th Bombardment Wing in 1994.